IN-CORE/pyincore/README.md

     ```
     apt-get gdal
     ```
-    Additonal information can be found  at the wiki page [How to install GDAL](https://github.com/domlysz/BlenderGIS/wiki/How-to-install-GDAL).
+    Additional information can be found  at the wiki page [How to install GDAL](https://github.com/domlysz/BlenderGIS/wiki/How-to-install-GDAL).

 - **Windows**